DGKSK8LIFE/News-Article-Templating-System/README.md

 # News-Article-Templating-System

-A full-stack Go Revel webapplication that enables users to create news articles and provides a platform for sharing them (with more style :)); essentially a stripped-down, mono-functional CMS (Content Management System).
+A full-stack Go Revel webapplication that enables users to create news articles and provides a platform for sharing them.

 ## Installation